Amal Dutta: Coaching career

 With Mohun Bagan, Dutta won multiple trophies including a "double" in 1969 (IFA Shield and Calcutta Football League).
 He guided the team clinching Rovers Cup consecutively from 1970 to 1972 while players like Bhabani Roy were flourished under his tenure.
 After managing the mariners in 1969–1971 and 1985–1987, Dutta returned to the club again in 1989.
 He then utilized an innovative 3–4–3 "Diamond System", with Abdul Khaliq and Okerie in the front, the club played offensively, which was rare in Indian football.
 At the 1997 Federation Cup, one of the most anticipated matches in Indian football history, Dutta managed the club against Banerjee's East Bengal in front of the recorded 131,000+ spectators at the Vivekananda Yuba Bharati Krirangan.
-Despite of a 4–1 defeat, fans lauded Mohun Bagan's impressive style of play under his "Diamond System".
+Despite a 4–1 defeat, fans lauded Mohun Bagan's impressive style of play under his "Diamond System".

 Dutta has also managed another Kolkata-based NFL side Tollygunge Agragami from 1999 to 2000.
+He helped the team reaching final of the 105th edition of IFA Shield in November 1999.
+Tollygunge also played in the Calcutta Football League under his short spell of coaching.
 In September 2006, Dutta was roped in as head coach of Chirag United in place of Belgian manager Philippe De Ridder.

-He also managed India national football team and helped them clinching gold at 1987 South Asian Games held in Pakistan.
+Dutta also managed teams like BNR, Titanium SC, Bhatri Sangha.
+He managed noted Indian club Dempo in 1981–82 and helped the team clinching Goa Senior Division League title in 1981.
+In his coaching career, he managed the India national football team and helped them clinching gold at the 1987 South Asian Games, held in Pakistan.
 In 1967–68, and 1980–81, he managed Odisha in Santosh Trophy, and also worked as technical director of India while Syed Nayeemuddin was head coach.
+He also managed another Kolkata-giant Mohammedan Sporting.
+A rough and tough behavior coach in local and national level teams, and highly controversial character on and off the pitch, Dutta is known as the first Indian professional coach, who gave Bengali youngsters their first taste of world football by showing them video clippings of famous Brazilian players of that time.